Photon emission from weakly magnetized neutral pions

 Although neutral pions themselves do not couple directly to magnetic fields, their decay processes can be influenced indirectly.
 In the presence of sufficiently strong magnetic fields, quantum electrodynamic effects, such as anomalous decay rate modifications, may become significant.
 These effects arise from field-induced changes in the properties of the vacuum, including modifications to the dispersion relations of photons and vacuum birefringence.
 As a result, the angular distribution and attenuation of the emitted photons can also be altered.
 In this work, we focus specifically on the anomalous modifications to the neutral pion decay rate induced by strong magnetic fields.

 This paper is organized as follows.
 In Sec.~\ref{sec:formalism}, we present the theoretical formalism for calculating the decay of neutral pions into a pair of photons in the presence of a background magnetic field.
-In Sec.~\ref{sec:numerical-results}, we present out main numerical results.
-Finally, we summarize our main findings and discuss the implication of our results in Sec.~\ref{sec:summary}.
-Various technical details and derivations are presented in several Appendixes at the end of the paper.
+In Sec.~\ref{sec:numerical-results}, we present our main numerical results.
+Finally, we summarize our main findings and discuss the limitations and possible implication of our results in Sec.~\ref{sec:summary}.
+Various technical details and derivations are presented in several appendixes at the end of the paper.